Dybala beats Juve team-mate Ronaldo to Serie A Player of the Year | Goal.com

 Paulo Dybala has beaten Juventus team-mate Cristiano Ronaldo to this season's Serie A Player of the Year award.

-Lega Serie announced Dybala as the winner of the annual prize on Tuesday, with Ronaldo failing to retain the prize he won in his first year at the Allianz Stadium.
+Lega Serie A announced Dybala as the winner of the annual prize on Tuesday, with Ronaldo failing to retain the title he won in his first year at the Allianz Stadium.

-Italian football's main governing body named the Argentina international as the 2019-20 'MVP', with Juve's newest signing Dejan Kulusevski grabbing the Young player of the Year prize for an outstanding year at Parma.
+Italian football's main governing body named the Argentina international as the 2019-20 'MVP', with Juve's newest signing Dejan Kulusevski grabbing the Young player of the Year prize for an outstanding campaign at Parma.

 Juventus also had another winner in Wojciech Szczesny, who got the nod for best goalkeeper, while Inter's Stefan De Vrij, Atalanta star Alejandro Gomez and Lazio talisman Ciro Immobile were acknowledged in defensive, midfield and forward roles.

-Dybala has scored 11 goals in 33 Serie A outings for Juve this term, along with 11 assists, bouncing back strongly after a testing final year under Massimiliano Allegri.
+Dybala has recorded 11 goals in 33 Serie A outings for Juve this term, along with 11 assists, bouncing back strongly after a testing final year under Massimiliano Allegri.

 Performance decisive per distinguersi ed essere i migliori! 🔥 🔝— Lega Serie A (@SerieA) August 4, 2020